loicdrbx/Grow-Wave-Web-App/README.md

 ## Useful Resources

-1. The Grow Wave's google account contains instruction manuals and ither documents.
+1. The Grow Wave's Google account contains instruction manuals and other documents.